 9. Make videos accessible and stream live

-If you work extensively with video, Mediaflow is an excellent Online Video Platform.
-With the Video Manager add-on, you can enrich your videos with subtitles, language versions, and visual or sign language interpretation.
+If you work heavily with videos, Mediaflow is a great Online Video Platform.
+With the Video Manager add-on, you can add subtitles, language options, and visual or sign language interpretation to your videos.
 With Video Manager Pro or Plus, you also get features like chapters, playlists, and customizable video player themes.

 Learn more about the possibilities with Video Manager

-With Mediaflow’s Live Module, you can stream live events using a GDPR-compliant infrastructure.
-Live streaming helps you reach a broader audience, build engagement, and strengthen your brand.
-Adding the Question Box feature enables viewers to submit questions during the broadcast.
+With Mediaflow’s Live Module, you can stream live events on a GDPR-compliant platform.
+Live streaming allows you to reach a wider audience, boost engagement, and enhance your brand.
+Adding the Question Box feature lets viewers submit questions during the broadcast.

 Learn more about live streaming in Mediaflow